MovieMaker93/ansible-docker-swarm-molecule/README.md

 ## How to Test

 The **Vagrant** file represents the configuration of the 2VMs centos7.
-In the root directory launch the command:
+In the root directory, launch the command:
 ```
 vagrant up
 ```